 This means Wyatt and this backstory is part of Ford’s new narrative, which implies a story construction on Ford’s part, as opposed to just freeing the robots to rebel.

 The upload graphics when Ford updated Teddy are kinda cool.

 8: Piano Roll.
-Apparently (the next) morning.
+Morning.
 Sweetwater.

 Dolores is accosted by Rebus.
 A sleazy guest has joined his gang, and Rebus is setting up Dolores for the guest.
 But Teddy shows up and challenges the guest (who, of course, would win if he tried).
 The guest chickens out; the gang leaves for Virgil’s.

 I assume Dolores was in the middle of her “errands in town” loop — she seemed headed for her horse when Rebus accosted her.
 Teddy normally doesn’t pick her up until she reaches the horse.
 But here, probably because of the sleazy guest, Rebus intercepts Dolores.
 Which Teddy can see from the saloon.

 It’s interesting to consider the possibilities: Teddy is engaged by a guest, and doesn’t show up to save Dolores.
 Teddy does show up, but the guest guns him down.

 And apparently Teddy stays away if another nice guest intercepts Dolores, who is actually in town for that exact purpose.
 Or does Teddy intervene no matter what?